 I am pleased that I had the opportunity to speak publicly in support of our teaching workforce.
-Frankly, it is shameful that the people who are supposed to be looking after our teachers chose to not defend them.
+Frankly, it is shameful that the people who are supposed to be looking after our teachers chose not to defend them.
 Instead, the NZEI Te Riu Roa president said underfunding for teacher professional development (PD) was to blame for the poor results, even though the report pointed out that New Zealand spends a lot of money on maths PD – more than most other countries, in fact.
 Even after the Minister of Education responded to the “maths problem” by promising to raise the quality of maths teaching through more PD, the NZEI president still wasn’t happy, saying things would only improve if the training was better than what’s currently available.

 Sigh.
 Result.
 By the way, has anybody thought about the children lately?
 When political and professional pride get in the way of helping our kids, it is really sad.